apache/flink/docs/dev/table/sourceSinks.md

 </div>
 </div>

 The `TableSink#configure` method is called to pass the schema of the Table (field names and types) to emit to the `TableSink`.
 The method must return a new instance of the TableSink which is configured to emit the provided Table schema.
+Note that the provided `TableSchema` shouldn't contain computed columns to reflect the schema of the physical `TableSink`.

 ### BatchTableSink